picketlink/picketlink-as-subsystem/README.md

-# PicketLink 2.5 Subsystem for JBoss Enterprise Application Platform #
+# PicketLink 2.5 Subsystem for WildFly 8 #

-This project is an extension for the JBoss Application Server that enables PicketLink for deployments.
+This project is an extension for WildFly that enables PicketLink for deployments.

 The extension provides a set of services and deployment behaviours for most of the PicketLink projects, such as:

 * [PicketLink IDM](https://github.com/picketlink/picketlink/tree/master/idm "PicketLink IDM on Github"), for Identity Management related services
 * [PicketLink Core](https://github.com/picketlink/picketlink/tree/master/core "PicketLink Core on Github"), for Authentication and Authorization services for CDI applications
-+ [PicketLink Federation](https://github.com/picketlink/picketlink2/federation "PicketLink Federation on Github"), for Single Sign-On, SAML and WS-Trust services for JEE applications

 ## System Requirements ##

 The extension is currently designed and implemented considering the following requirements:

 * Java 1.6
-* JBoss EAP 6.2.Alpha1 (AS 7.3.0.Final-SNAPSHOT)
+* WindFly 8.0.0.Beta1
 * Maven 3.0.3 or newer, to build and install the extension

     <b>Important note</b>
-    The extension requires a specific organization for the PicketLink libraries inside the JBoss EAP modules directory.
-While the application server is not update, you must configure your installation in order to use the extension.
-See the [JBoss Application Server Configuration](#asInstallation) section for more details.
+    The extension requires a specific organization of PicketLink libraries inside the WildFly modules directory.
+While those modules are not update, you must configure your installation in order to use the extension.
+See the [WildFly Configuration](#asInstallation) section for more details.

 ## How to build ##